 years ago, my parents and I took up residence in a Charm

-Home that was only six years younger than I. The location
+Home that was only six years older than I. The location

 was atop a hill on a brick-paved road on the outskirts of Cambridge, Ohio.

 26, 2014 CLUTTER